Khazars: Use in antisemitic polemic

 According to Yehoshafat Harkabi (1968) and others, (Note: Wexler 2002 has a more detailed bibliography.) it played a role in Arab anti-Zionist polemics, and took on an antisemitic edge.
 Bernard Lewis, noting in 1987 that Arab scholars had dropped it, remarked that it only occasionally emerged in Arab political discourse.
 (Note: "Arab anti-Semitism might have been expected to be free from the idea of racial odium, since Jews and Arabs are both regarded by race theory as Semites, but the odium is directed, not against the Semitic race, but against the Jews as a historical group.
 The main idea is that the Jews, racially, are a mongrel community, most of them being not Semites, but of Khazar and European origin."
 This essay was translated from Harkabi Hebrew text "Arab Antisemitism" in Shmuel Ettinger, Continuity and Discontinuity in Antisemitism, (Hebrew) 1968 (p.50).)
 It has also played some role in Soviet antisemitic chauvinism (Note: "in the very late 1980s Russian nationalists were fixated on the 'Khazar episode.'
 For them the Khazar issue seemed to be a crucial one.
 They treated it as the first historically documented case of the imposition of a foreign yoke on the Slavs, ...
 In this context the term 'Khazars' became popular as a euphemism for the so-called 'Jewish occupation regime'."
 (Shnirelman 2007)) and Slavic Eurasian historiography; particularly, in the works of scholars like Lev Gumilev, it came to be exploited by the white supremacist Christian Identity movement and even by terrorist esoteric cults like Aum Shinrikyō.
 The Kazar hypothesis was further exploited by esoteric fascists such as Miguel Serrano, referring to a lost Palestinabuch by the German Nazi-scholar Herman Wirth, who claimed to have proven that the Jews descended from a prehistoric migrant group parasiting on the Great Civilizations.
-The phrase "Khazar kaghanate" gained new traction in 2000s among antisemitic nationalists in Russia, such as Yan Petrovsky.
+The phrase "Khazar khaganate" gained new traction in 2000s among antisemitic nationalists in Russia, such as Yan Petrovsky.
 In online conspiracy videos, Khazarians are often portrayed connected with Rothschild family.